arpitj07/Automatic-Image-Caption-Generation/README.md

 All the helper functions needed for this project are in `utility.py` file.

 ### Dataset:
 The dataset can be downloaded from `Kaggle` from [here](https://www.kaggle.com/ming666/flicker8k-dataset).
+You can use the already created feature file [features extracted from images] located in `Features` folder.
+Its compressed you need to unzip it.

+The dataset consists of 2 files:
+1) Images
+2) Description and Image IDs

 ### Training: